topo-gps/ios-manual/en/routes/routes_generate.rst

 Next to the actual length, you see the total ascent of the routes.
 If you tap it, you can view the :ref:`height profile <sec-route-profiles>` of the generated route.

 Below the slider there is the transportation means button.
 In the example above it is set to pedestrian.
-If you tap this button you can change the transporation means to for example 'Bicycle'.
+If you tap this button you can change the transportation means to for example 'Bicycle'.

 In the bottom there is the 'Generate' button.
 If you tap it, you will generate a new route.
 This can be useful if you want to generate another route, but you do not want to change the starting point or the desired length.